nobidev/cilium/Documentation/helm-values.rst

      - The name of the secret namespace to which Cilium agents are given read access
      - string
      - ``"kube-system"``
+   * - :spelling:ignore:`enterprise.bgpControlPlane.statusReport.enabled`
+     - Enable/Disable enterprise BGPv2 status reporting.
+It is recommended to enable status reporting in general, but if you have any issue such as high API server load, you can disable it by setting this to false.
+     - bool
+     - ``true``
    * - :spelling:ignore:`enterprise.ciliummesh.enabled`
      - Enables Cilium Mesh
      - bool